panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 Click *Increase* button and count increases.
 Importantly, the most actual value of the count is rendered on the screen. *That's reactivity in action.*

-`count` is a *reactive* value.
+`count` is a ref and also a *reactive* value.
 When `count.value` changes, Vue updates the component and shows the new count value on the screen.
+Pure magic!

 ## 3. *ref()* in *setup()*